bhoamikhona/javascript/Section 11/README.md

     - `array` - The array `filter()` was called upon.
   - `thisArg` - A value to use as `this` when executing `callbackFn`.
 - If no elements pass the test, an empty array will be returned.

+### The Reduce Method

+- The `reduce(callbackFn(accumulator, currentValue, currentIndex, array){}, initialValue)` method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceeding element.
+The final result of running the reducer across all elements of the array is a single value.
+- The first time that the callback is run, there is no "return value of the previous calculation".
+If supplied, an initial value may be used in its place.
+Otherwise the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of 0).
+- Parameters:
+  - `callbackFn` - A function to execute for each element in the array.
+Its return value becomes the value of the `accumulator` parameter on the next invocation of `callbackFn`.
+For the last invocation, the return value because the return value of `reduce()`.
+The function is called with the following arguments:
+    - `accumulator` - The value resulting from the previous call to `callbackFn`.
+On the first call, `initialValue` if specified, otherwise the value of `array[0]`.
+    - `currentValue` - The value of the current element.
+On first call, the value of `array[0]` if an `initialValue` was specified, otherwise the value of `array[1]`.
+    - `currentIndex` - The index position of `currentValue` in the array.
+On first call, `0` if `initialValue` was specified, otherwise 1.
+    - `array` - The array `reduce()` was called upon.
+  - `initialValue` (optional) - A value to which `accumulator` is initialized the first time the callback is called.
+If `initialValue` is specified, `callbackFn` starts executing with the first value in the array as `currentValue`.
+If `initialValue` is not specified, accumulator is initialzied to the first value in the array, and `callbackFn` starts executing with the second value in the array as `currentValue`.
+In this case, if the array is empty (so that there's no first value to return as `accumulator`), an error is thrown.
+- The value that results from running the "reducer" callback function to completion over the entire array.

 ## Author